ThinkDataEd/curriculum/docs/vocabulary/unit2.md

 ### third quartile (Q3)

 !!! note ""
-      the median of the upper half of the data set
+      a number for which 75% of the data is less than that number

 ### typical